IGMR-RWTH/RaNDT-SLAM/README.md

 A benchmark data set is available at [Zenodo](https://zenodo.org/record/8199947).

+## Citation

+This work is part of a paper submitted to the International Conference on Intelligent Robots and Systems (IROS).
+Once the paper is accepted, we will list the according identifiers here.
+Until then, please cite the repository with authors "Maximilian Hilger and Nils Mandischer".

 ## License

 This work is lincensed under the BSD-3 license, copyright 2023 Institute of Mechanism Theory, Machine Dynamics and Robotics - RWTH Aachen University.